fermads/node.js-process-load-balancing/readme.md

 * Total requests and request rate
 * Memory used by master and workers

-### Read the full article at https://goo.gl/53oGXl
+### Read full article with test results at https://goo.gl/53oGXl